ErickAiken/Python/README.md

-# Python
-Collection of Python Projects and Analytics
+A collection of python projects.